nathan-andosen/ng-app-best-practices/README.md

 import { CoreModule } from '@core/core.module';
 import { isSet } from '@core/utilities';
 import { DatePickerComponent } from '@shared/components/date-picker';

+// IMPORTANT: you can not do this, you must specify a /sometext import { CoreModule } from '@core';
 ```

 #### _Best practice two:_